-No. Any change of a licensed manager, stockholder, officer, director, change in beneficial interest or the addition of a new partner or investor is not legal unless and until the new individual(s) is (are) approved by both the LLA and the ABCC.
+No. Any changes of a licensed manager, stockholder, officer, director, change in beneficial interest or the addition of a new partner or investor is not legal unless and until the new individual(s) is (are) approved by both the LLA and the ABCC.

-43. When can I start selling and allowing my customers to drink alcoholic beverages on my newly added patio area?
+43. When can I start selling and allowing my customers to drink alcoholic beverages on my newly added patio area that includes table service areas?